samuelburbulla/dune-mmesh/doc/installation.rst

 .. code-block:: bash

   xcode-select --install
-  brew install pkg-config boost openmpi suite-sparse gmsh
+  brew install pkg-config boost openmpi suite-sparse gmsh git-lfs

-There are two ways of installing Dune-MMesh, either from PyPI or from source.
+There are two ways to install Dune-MMesh, either from PyPI or from source.

 Using Pip
 ---------